Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Windows/Windows CLI.md

 ## Process Investigation

-From your earlier netstat -naob output, locate the Process ID (PID) associated with port 4444 and the powershell.exe process.
+From your earlier netstat -naob output, locate the Process ID (PID) and the powershell.exe process.
 The output will show loaded DLLs, though in this case, you won't find much suspicious activity at this level.

 Dig deeper using Windows Management Instrumentation Command-line (WMIC):